yuanqing/create-figma-plugin/docs/quick-start.md

 In the Figma desktop app:

-1. Open a Figma document.
+1. Open a Figma or FigJam document.
 2. Go to `Plugins` → `Development` → `Import plugin from manifest…`.
 3. Select the `manifest.json` file that was generated.